utelecon/utelecon.github.io/src/pages/en/articles/copyright/basic.md

 Most works are created while incorporating the scholarly and artistic achievements of their predecessors.
 Assuming that copyrights continue to exist indefinitely, authors will permanently restrict others to use their works, which may hinder the "development of culture," which is the purpose of copyright law.
 On the other hand, if the protection term is too short, it makes it difficult for authors and copyright holders to receive adequate compensation.
 Therefore, the law stipulates the term of copyright duration to strike a balance between the protection of authors and the free use of users.

-&gt;Table 3: The Duration of copyrights in Japan&lt;
+&lt;Table 3: The Duration of copyrights in Japan&gt;

 <table>
   <tr><td>Terms of Protection for Personal Works (Article 51)</td><td>From creation to 70 years after the author's death</td></tr>